pinobatch/numism/docs/gb_emu_testing.md

 Things I can think off the top of my head to make exercisers for:

 - DIV and TIMA sync at all TAC rates
-- Find sums and differences of _valid_ BCD bytes that fail `daa` in VBA and rew. other than the H flag
 - In which modes OAM and VRAM can be read and written
 - Values read and written to GBC palette ports in DMG and DMG-on-GBC, and DMG palette ports in GBC mode